ply-ct/ply/docs/topics/flows.md

    ```

 ## Run a step by itself
-As you're building out a Ply flow by adding new requests, sometimes you may want to run a single step in isolation
+As you're building out a Ply flow by adding new steps, sometimes you may want to run a single step in isolation
 to test it without running the whole flow.
 Let's run the "Movie by ID" step that we just inserted.
 1. Open get-movies.ply.flow in Select mode.
 1. Right-click on "Movie by ID", and select Run.